 I felt like an emotional toddler (and maybe I was).
-Without my crutches, I didn’t understand how to react to ANYTHING in a healthy manner.
+Without my crutches, I didn’t understand how to react to anything in a healthy way.

 In a lot of ways, the things I was feeling felt completely NEW.
 What is this emotion welling up in my throat right now?
 Why do I want to cry all of a sudden?

 It’s enough to drive a person insane or relapse.

 I’ve done a bit of both on my journey.